The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **Contact**

 Use the Issue Tracker to post a Ticket with the label 'CON' for 'Contact' if you want to request a personal conversation with one of the team members.
-- A free one-on-one secured [JITSI meeting](https://meet.jit.si/) for a good quality voice call with the option to use the webcam too.
+- A free one-on-one secured [JITSI meeting](https://meet.jit.si/) is an option for both a good quality voice call and the option to use the webcam too.

 **Pull requests**